ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

 ## Technology does not exist in a vacuum

-We also need to consider the contexts  `contrast-color()` will be introduced into.
+We also need to consider the larger contexts  `contrast-color()` will be introduced into.

 Thanks to the pervasive [devaluation of both the frontend and CSS](https://heather-buchel.com/blog/2023/10/why-your-web-design-sucks/) as industry concerns, awareness of, and actual use of `contrast-color()`’s is likely going to only be found in two general areas: